-Keeping your chickens safe and contained can be a constant battle, especially if you live in an area that has a lot of natural predators around.
+Keeping your backyard chickens safe and contained while raising chickens can be a constant battle, especially if you live in an area that has a lot of natural predators around.
 You may find yourself getting creative with your chicken coop ideas to try and address this issue.

 Or, maybe you’re going to get chickens for the first time and you’re not sure which chicken coop ideas will work best.
-Whatever the reason, we’re going to give you several great ideas you can use to build your own custom chicken coop that has plenty of space for your animals to run around and thrive.
+Whatever the reason, we’re going to give you several great chicken coop plans you can use to build your own custom coop that has plenty of space for your animals to run around and thrive.

-Chicken coops are essential to have if you have a flock of birds because it can help protect your birds from predators and provide shelter.
+Coops are essential to have for raising chickens if you have a flock of birds because it can help protect your birds from predators and provide shelter.

 What is a Chicken Coop?

-What is a chicken coop?
-Better known as a hen house, this is a small contained area where you keep your female chickens or other birds securely locked up at night.
-Inside the chicken coop, you’ll have several nesting boxes where your hens can lay eggs.
+Better known as a hen house, a chicken coop is a small contained area for raising chickens where you keep your female chickens or other birds securely locked up at night.
+Inside a simple chicken coop, you’ll have several nesting boxes where your hens can lay eggs.
 There are also perches where your hens can roost at night.
-You usually fill these nesting boxes with straw to give your chickens a comfortable place to sit.
+You usually fill these nesting boxes with straw to give your backyard chickens a comfortable place to sit.